-For the Official Bio and Press Release skip to the bottom of the page.
+For the Official Long and Short Bio and Press Release skip to the bottom of the page.

-RECENT REVIEWS, GUEST BLOGS & INTERVIEWS: (Note: I do not necessarily share the political opinions of any site with political content that runs reviews or posts blogs.)
+BOOK REVIEWS, GUEST ARTICLES & RADIO INTERVIEWS: (Note: I do not necessarily share the political opinions of any site with political content that runs reviews or posts blogs.)

 Interview by K. D. Dowdall at Pen and Paper

 Guest Article: Three Ways to Help Kids Embrace Differences at The Orange County Register

 Guest Article: The Importance of Diversity in Children’s Literature at The Book Wars

 Guest Article: Class Inclusion for Special Needs Students: A Heated Debate at Motherhood Later Than Sooner

 Guest Article: Practical Bullying Solutions for Parents and Kids at SoFawned: A Canadian Lifestyle Magazine

 Guest Article: Go Beyond Tolerance: Teach Kids to Be Inclusive at She Knows